Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Related Works

 \subsection{Measuring Complexity and Evolutionary Activity}

 Defining and measuring complexity has proven to be a difficult task, with many different metrics proposed over the years \citep{Mitchell2010Complexity}.
-Complexity measures based on information theory \citep{zenil2015two, cisneros2019evolving} connect to Kolmogorov complexity, while concepts like thermodynamic depth \citep{lloyd1988complexity} quantify the difference between a system's fine-grained and coarse-grained entropy. \citep{droop2012} introduced non-neutral evolutionary activity metrics suited for systems with intrinsic fitness, measuring meaningful adaptive changes while filtering out neutral drift.
+Complexity measures based on information theory \citep{zenil2015two, cisneros2019evolving} connect to Kolmogorov complexity, while concepts like thermodynamic depth \citep{lloyd1988complexity} quantify the difference between a system's fine-grained and coarse-grained entropy. \citet{droop2012} introduced non-neutral evolutionary activity metrics suited for systems with intrinsic fitness and distinct genotypes, measuring meaningful adaptive changes while filtering out neutral drift.

-We combine complexity and evolutionary activity metrics in order to discover Flow Lenia universes, that not only exibit complex patterns, but also support long-term evolutionary trajectories through local parameter mutations.
-Our approach aligns well with IMGEP, which helps us systematically illuminate the multi-dimensional metric space, enabling the discovery of new universes and the study of conditions that foster open-ended evolution.
+We combine complexity and evolutionary activity metrics to discover Flow-Lenia universes that exhibit complex patterns and support long-term evolutionary trajectories through local parameter mutations.
+Our approach is based on IMGEP, which helps us systematically illuminate the multi-dimensional metric space, enabling the discovery of new universes and the study of conditions that foster open-ended evolution.